JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 person on campus, in a nice, even, Gaussian distribution.
 Means we can't use biometrics to figure out who was in this room before it was cleaned out."

-Lawrence tasted the dust in his mouth and swallowed his gag reflex.
+Batman tasted the dust in his mouth and swallowed his gag reflex.
 Technically, he knew that he was always inhaling and ingesting other people's dead skin-cells, but not by the mouthful.

 "All right," Gerta said. "/Now/ you've got an Anomaly.
-Congrats, Lawrence.
+Congrats, Batman.
 Personal growth awaits you."

 #

 The campus only had one entrance to the wall that surrounded it.
 "Isn't that a fire-hazard?"
-Lawrence asked the guard who sat in the pillbox at the gate.
+Batman asked the guard who sat in the pillbox at the gate.

 "Naw," the man said.
 He was old, with the serene air of someone who'd been in the Order for decades.
 His beard was combed and shining, plaited into a thick